benhook1013/space-game/PLAN.md

 - `SpaceGame` extends `FlameGame` in `lib/game/space_game.dart`
 - `GameWidget` hosts the game and overlays menus/HUD
+- Use Flame overlays (`overlays` map) for menu and game-over screens so UI code stays separate from the game loop
 - Components live in `lib/components/`
   (`player.dart`, `enemy.dart`, `asteroid.dart`, `bullet.dart`…)
 - Keep the core `SpaceGame` lean by delegating logic to small helper classes